Do you want to remove WordPress default image sizes? If you are looking for a simple guide, keep reading this article.

 1) Manually via WP-Admin

 This is the simplest way to remove default image sizes from WordPress.
-With a few mouse clicks, you will be able to disable the image sizes you don’t need from your site.
+With a few mouse clicks, you can disable the image sizes you don’t need on your site.

 The first thing you need to do is log in to your website and go to the Media Settings.

 There, you will see the three default sizes we mentioned above (thumbnail, medium, large) and their dimensions.
-So, to remove them, simply change the values to 0 and update the settings.
+To remove them, set the values to 0 and update the settings.

 Once you hit the Save button, you are good to go.
-From now on, when you upload new images to your server, it won’t create copies of those image sizes that you have just disabled.
+From now on, when you upload new images to your server, it won’t create copies of the image sizes you just disabled.

 You can do this for all three default sizes or specific ones.
 Keep in mind that if you set all the values to 0, you will only save the original image.